codeforsanjose/CFSJ-SecurityStack/SplunkComponents.md

 Splunk is a log file aggregator designed to monitor logfiles forwarded from hosts.

-Currently, Code For San Jose supports three live applications, Meal Tally, Open Disclosure, and Disaster Response with funding from Code For America.
+This page is for a more in depth overview on the technical details for setup

+The following can be modified to fit with any implementation of Splunk CE

 # COMPONENTS
-+ Splunk: Download from Site
++ Splunk CE: Download from Site
 + LetsEncrypt: For HTTPS encryption
 + Nginx: Reverse Proxy for Login
 + Firewall Rules (AWS): Restrict access to App